Zach Pennington, PhD

 Reviews and Commentaries

 Pennington ZT, Fanselow MS (2018).
-Indirect targeting of sub-superficial brain structures with transcranial magnetic stimulation reveals a promising way forward in the treatment of fear.
-Biological Psychiatry, 84(2): 80-81. [pdf]
+Indirect targeting of subsuperficial brain structures with transcranial magnetic stimulation reveals a promising way forward in the treatment of fear.
+Biological Psychiatry, 84(2): 80-81.
+PMID: 31178062. [pdf]